esr360/One-Nexus/assets/modules/objects/google-map/README.md

     </tbody>
 </table>

-To modify any of the above options, pass them to the `google-map` object in your theme's config file (e.g. [themes/One-Nexus/config.json](../../../themes/One-Nexus/config.json)):
+Pass custom options to the `google-map` object in your theme's config file (e.g. [themes/One-Nexus/config.json](../../../themes/One-Nexus/config.json)):

 > Checkout [Snazzy Maps](http://snazzymaps.com/) for examples to pass to the `styles` option